crabba/2410-genomics-workflow/README.md

 envsubst < aws-omics-start-run-template.json >  $START_RUN_INPUT_JSON
 aws omics start-run --cli-input-json file://${START_RUN_INPUT_JSON} > $START_RUN_OUTPUT_JSON
 ```

+**Workflow analytics**

+Detailed metrics are recorded from each run, including CPU and memory utilization.
+After the run is complete, the Omics Run Analyzer from [AWS HealthOmics Tools](https://github.com/awslabs/amazon-omics-tools) will generate a CSV report showing the allocated resources, percent utilization of each, and estimted cost of each task.

 **Security**
 HealthOmics, as with all AWS managed services, runs in an AWS-owned account and requires permissions to access resources in any other AWS account.
 In this example, HealthOmics requires permissions to: